-Ideally, your risk management, compliance, and internal audit functions should all be involved in the CRM process.
-The most effective compliance risk management program is one that documents the potential losses and liability your organization might face for non-compliance, including legal penalties, fines, business loss, and reputational loss; and then implements necessary remediation measures to keep those risks at acceptable levels.
+Ideally, your risk management, compliance, and internal audit functions should all participate in the CRM process.
+The most effective compliance risk management program documents the potential losses and liabilities your organization might face for non-compliance, including legal penalties, fines, business loss, and reputational loss; and then implements necessary remediation measures to keep those risks at acceptable levels.

 Common Compliance Risk Management Standards, Frameworks, and Methodologies

 While CRM has no specific risk assessment methodology or framework of its own, several risk management frameworks and methodologies exist that can be tailored to address compliance risk specifically, and therefore help your CRM decision-making.